meatfighter/nintaco-go-api/README.md

 This API provides programmatic control of [the Nintaco NES/Famicom emulator](https://nintaco.com/) at a very granular level.
 It supports direct access to CPU/PPU/APU Memory and registers, to controller input and to save states.
 And it offers a multitude of listeners that enable programs to tap into emulation events.

-Go programs control the emulator remotely using an internal socket connection for interprocess communication.
+Go programs control the emulator externally using an internal socket connection for interprocess communication.

 ### Listeners